 |

-Jessie Hall - Sprouts Mentor
+Jessie Hall - Meadow Mentor

 Originally from a small town in western New York Christina started working at Timberline in 2024.
 So far she and her cat, Houdini, are loving Colorado!
 She first started working with children in high school when she became a ski instructor at her local resort.
 Outside of working with our youngest students she enjoys reading, skiing, cooking, and cheering for NY's only football team, the Buffalo Bills.